Amy Klobuchar

 Amy Jean Klobuchar (/ˈkloʊbəʃɑr/ KLOH-bə-shar; born May 25, 1960) is an American politician and lawyer serving as the senior United States senator from Minnesota, a seat she has held since 2007.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Minnesota's affiliate of the Democratic Party, she previously served as the county attorney of Hennepin County, Minnesota.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Minnesota's affiliate of the Democratic Party, she served from 1999 to 2007 as county attorney of Hennepin County, Minnesota.
+She is the Democratic nominee in the 2026 Minnesota gubernatorial election.

 Born in Plymouth, Minnesota, Klobuchar graduated from Yale University and the University of Chicago Law School.
 She was a partner at two Minneapolis law firms before being elected county attorney of Hennepin County in 1998, making her responsible for all criminal prosecution in Minnesota's most populous county.
 Klobuchar was first elected to the Senate in 2006, succeeding Mark Dayton to become Minnesota's first elected female United States senator.
 She became Minnesota's senior senator in 2009, when Norm Coleman left the Senate following his defeat.
 She was reelected by a landslide in 2012, winning 85 of the state's 87 counties, before being reelected again in 2018.
 Klobuchar's political positions align with modern liberalism.
 She has focused on healthcare reform, consumer protection, abortion rights, agriculture, and climate change.

-On February 10, 2019, Klobuchar announced her candidacy for the Democratic nomination for president of the United States in the 2020 election; on March 2, 2020, she suspended her campaign and endorsed Joe Biden.
+On February 10, 2019, Klobuchar announced her candidacy for the Democratic nomination in the 2020 United States presidential election; on March 2, 2020, she suspended her campaign and endorsed Joe Biden.
 In 2021, she became the chair of the Senate Rules Committee.
 She was reelected to a fourth Senate term in 2024, defeating Republican nominee Royce White.
+In January 2026, she announced her candidacy for governor of Minnesota after incumbent Tim Walz withdrew from the race.

 Early life and education

-Born in Plymouth, Minnesota, Klobuchar is the daughter of Rose (née Heuberger; March 17, 1926 - August 2, 2010) and Jim Klobuchar (April 9, 1928 - May 12, 2021).
+Klobuchar was born in Plymouth, Minnesota, the daughter of Rose (née Heuberger) and Jim Klobuchar.
 Her mother taught second grade until she retired at age 70.
-Her father Jim, a retired sportswriter and columnist for the Star Tribune, was of Slovene descent.
+Her father was a sportswriter and columnist for the Star Tribune.
+He was of Slovene descent and her mother of German-Swiss ancestry.

 Klobuchar's parents divorced when she was 15.
 The divorce took a toll on the family; her relationship with her father was not fully restored until he quit drinking in the 1990s.

 She attended public schools in Plymouth and was valedictorian at Wayzata High School, where she was also class treasurer and secretary.
 She received her Bachelor of Arts magna cum laude in political science in 1982 from Yale University.
-While at Yale, Klobuchar spent time as an intern for then-Vice President and former senator Walter Mondale.
+While at Yale, Klobuchar spent time as an intern for former vice president and former Minnesota senator Walter Mondale.
 Her senior thesis, Uncovering the Dome, a 250-page history of the ten years of politics surrounding the building of the Hubert H. Humphrey Metrodome in Minneapolis, was published by Waveland Press in 1986.
-After Yale, Klobuchar enrolled at the University of Chicago Law School, where she served as an associate editor of the University of Chicago Law Review and earned her Juris Doctor degree with high honors in 1985.
+After Yale, Klobuchar enrolled at the University of Chicago Law School, where she served as an associate editor of the University of Chicago Law Review and earned her J.D. with high honors in 1985.